• Skip to primary navigation

 EatSimpleFood.com

-This simple chopped Italian antipasto salad has iceberg lettuce, salami, cucumbers, and tomatoes marinated in Italian dressing is a beautiful summer Italian salad.
+This simple chopped Italian antipasto salad starts with an iceberg lettuce wedge topped with salami, cucumbers, tomatoes, and cheese that have been marinated in Italian dressing.

 • Author: beckie